Having a stock trading strategy and sufficient capital are the most important things you need to make money in the stock market.

 Advantages of Margin Trading

-Margin Stock Trading offers many advantages over cash trading :-
+Margin Trading offers many advantages over cash trading :-

 1. It provides you cash leverage when you are short of cash but still want to take big trading position.